 - Its a gourmet spin on the classic pepperoni pizza.
 A crispy thin crust pizza baked at high heat with sauce and cheese, topped with jalapeno and pepperoni.
 The pizza is then covered with fresh arugula and drizzled with hot honey which magnifies the intensity of every individual flavor.

-- Prep is super simple - just use store bought pizza dough if you don't have any homemade Thin Crust Pizza Dough in your fridge.
+- Prep is super simple - just use store bought pizza dough if you don't have any homemade Thin Crust Pizza Dough or Neapolitan Pizza Dough (chewy) in your fridge.
 Ideas for mixing and matching ingredients are provided in the next section.

 - Clean up is easy - you just need a baking sheet for this recipe!